Bhole Shankar

 Bhole Shankar is a 2008 Indian Bhojpuri language masala film directed by Pankaj Shukla and produced by Gulshan Bhatia, starring Mithun Chakraborty and Manoj Tiwari.
 The film broke the standing record for biggest opening for a Bhojpuri film.
 It is the first Bhojpuri film of Mithun Chakraborty and Monalisa.

 Synopsis

-Bhole Shankar revolves around the unemployment issue of Shankar and his brother Bhole.
-Shankar becomes an underworld Don.
+Bhole Shankar centres on two unemployed brothers: Shankar and Bhole.
+Shankar goes on to become a crime don.